ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 ### Getting application metrics into Prometheus

 #### Overview
-Prometheus Operator allows you to declaratively specify how services should be monitored in the Cloud Platform through the use of a `ServiceMonitor`.
-A `ServiceMonitor` is a custom resource definition ([CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/)) that allows you to automatically generate Prometheus scrape configuration based on a specified resource.
-Once an exposed application endpoint has been exported and scraped, you can query application information from the [Cloud Platform Promtheus instance](https://prometheus.service.justice.gov.uk), creating triggered alarms and Grafana dashboards as you wish.
+This guide will walk you through the steps to export metrics from your application into the [Cloud Platform Prometheus](https://https://prometheus.cloud-platform.service.justice.gov.uk/).
+By exporting theses metrics into Prometheus you can create useful observability tools like Grafana dashboards and triggered alerts on things like crashing pods and failed deployments.
+To do that, Prometheus needs to be able to scrape data from a `/metrics` endpoint, which is created by a [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/).
+Once you have a `/metrics` endpoint you can create a `ServiceMonitor` to connect the Cloud Platform Prometheus to your endpoint and store data for querying.

-In this document, we will explore exporting application metrics further using the [Ruby reference application](https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app) and the [Prometheus Ruby client](https://github.com/prometheus/client_ruby).
-We intend to expose a HTTP requests endpoint using [Rack middleware](http://rack.github.io/), which we can then query with a promql search in the Cloud Platform [Prometheus](https://prometheus.cloud-platform.service.justice.gov.uk).
+The example application in this document will be the [Ruby reference app](https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app/), utilising the Ruby [prometheus-client](https://github.com/prometheus/client_ruby) gem.
+If you're following along in another language, Prometheus offers a number of [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) to get you started.
+At the end you should have a working `/metrics` endpoint that displays your sites response time, which we can use to query the application latency in the Cloud Platform Prometheus.

+The application latency [metric](https://prometheus.io/docs/concepts/metric_types/) is quite basic but our intention is to get you started.

 #### Assumptions
 To keep this document short we will assume you already have an application up and running in a namespace on the Cloud Platform, if not, please see [Deploying a multi-container to the Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/tasks.html#deploying-a-multi-container-application-to-the-cloud-platform).

 #### Changing the application code
-The [application](https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app) we're using in this example is a simple (by its own definition) rails application, which we'll have installed in our own namespace.
-As we're using Ruby we'll need to install the `prometheus-client `gem that will eventually give us a `/metric` endpoint.
+We need to add the Prometheus Ruby client library via a gem to give us our `/metrics` endpoint.

-First, simply add the gem to your Gemfile and install with bundler (if your following on with your own application, you may need to install the `rack` middleware gem).
+First, add the gem to your Gemfile and install with bundler.

 ```
 gem `prometheus-client`
 ```

-Next we need to amend the `config.ru` file and inclued the two `rack` middlewares required by the `prometheus-client`.
+Next, we need to amend the `config.ru` file and include the two `rack` middlewares required by the `prometheus-client`.

 ```
 require_relative 'config/environment'